FaceShield: Defending Facial Image against Deepfake Threats: Experiments

 \subsection{Ablation Study}

+\myparagraph{Effect of gaussian blur on noise.} To evaluate the effect of Gaussian blur, one of the enhanced noise update methods, we present qualitative results in the Supplementary Material comparing the blur effect's presence and absence.
+From this comparison, it is clear that the noise update becomes significantly more invisible at the boundaries of abrupt changes in the noise, as detected through Sobel filtering.

+\myparagraph{Impact of each loss function.} To demonstrate the generalizability of each loss function, we conducted an ablation study across six models using the ISM metric, as shown in Table~\ref{table:loss}.
+The results illustrate how \textit{FaceShield} protects faces, as seen in Table~\ref{table:comparison} and Table~\ref{table:gan}, with red shading indicating performance degradation when a loss function is removed.
+This experiment shows that each loss function successfully impacts multiple models, and by combining them into $\mathcal{L}_\mathtt{total}$, we cover a broader range of deepfakes.

-\myparagraph{Attack effectiveness of mid-layers.} We qualitatively show that focusing the diffusion attack on the mid-layers of the denoising UNet~\cite{Rombach_2022_CVPR} is more effective than applying the attack to the entire layers or the up/down layers, as shown in Fig.\ref{fig:ablation_unet}.
+\myparagraph{Attack effectiveness of mid-layers.} We qualitatively show that focusing the diffusion attack on the mid-layers of the denoising UNet~\cite{Rombach_2022_CVPR} is more effective than applying it to the entire layers or the up/down layers, as shown in Fig.\ref{fig:ablation_unet}.
 The experiment is conducted by applying noise $\delta=4/255$ to create protected images, which are then passed through the deepfake model~\cite{ye2023ip} to compare the resulting outputs.

-\myparagraph{MTCNN resize evaluation.} To demonstrate the robustness of our method across various scaling modes, we conduct an ablation study by applying the existing $\mathtt{BILINEAR}$ scaling method~\cite{zhang2022multi} to our approach.
-The experiments use 3,000 images each from the CelebA-HQ and VGGFace2-HQ datasets, with robustness evaluated using various scaling methods from $\mathtt{OpenCV}$, which the model relies on for image scaling.
-The results are based on the final bounding box detection probabilities from MTCNN~\cite{zhang2016joint}.
-As shown in Table~\ref{table:mtcnn}, our method outperforms the existing approach across different scaling modes, with a particularly noticeable improvement in the MTCNN default setting of $\mathtt{AREA}$.
-The results using the scaling modes provided by the $\mathtt{PIL}$ library are included in the supplementary material.
+\myparagraph{MTCNN resize evaluation.} To demonstrate the superiority of our method across various resizing modes and model transferability, we conduct an ablation study comparing it to the conventional $\mathtt{BILINEAR}$ scaling method~\cite{zhang2022multi}.
+We evaluate performance using different scaling methods from the $\mathtt{OpenCV}$ and $\mathtt{PIL}$ libraries, with 3,000 images from both the CelebA-HQ and VGGFace2-HQ datasets.
+Transferability is assessed through experiments conducted on both PyTorch and TensorFlow versions.
+The evaluation is based on the final bounding box detection probabilities from MTCNN~\cite{zhang2016joint}, and the results in the supplementary material confirm that our method outperforms existing approaches.

-\myparagraph{Effect of gaussian blur on noise} The results of applying Gaussian blur, one of the enhanced noise update methods, can be seen in Fig.\ref{fig:blur}, comparing the cases with and without its application.
-As shown in the figure on the right, Sobel filtering is applied to achieve effective invisibility while maintaining maximum performance, resulting in blurred areas where noticeable differences between adjacent regions.